couchbase/couchbase-lite-core/README.md

     * Optional multi-version document format that keeps a revision tree of the history of each document (as in Couchbase Lite or CouchDB.)
     * Index API that uses a database as an index of an external data set.
     * Map-reduce indexes that update incrementally as documents are changed in the source DB (as in Couchbase Lite or CouchDB.)
+    * Limited full-text indexing.
+    * Limited geo-indexing.
     * Support for JSON-compatible structured keys in indexes, sorted according to CouchDB's JSON collation spec.

 ## Platform Support

-CBForest runs on Mac OS, iOS, Android, various other flavors of Unix, and Windows.
+CBForest runs on Mac OS, iOS, tvOS, Android, various other flavors of Unix, and Windows.

-CBForest has been in use since mid-2015 in the iOS/Mac version of [Couchbase Lite][CBL] 1.1, and will be used in the 1.2 release on all the above platforms.
+CBForest has been in use since mid-2015 in the iOS/Mac version of [Couchbase Lite][CBL] 1.1, and since early 2016 in the 1.2 release on all the above platforms.

 ## License